Jump Start Your Sous Vide Cooking with our FREE Email Course!

 For charcoal grills you want the coals as hot as possible.
 Some people even cook directly on top of their chimney-style starter to maximize the heat.
 Just brush the meat with some oil and place on the grill, leaving the lid open.
 Cook each side for 45 to 90 seconds until grill marks form.

 A favorite method of finishing sous vide is using a torch.
 The torch quickly browns the outside of the foods and gives you better control than searing in a pan.
 It is especially good for uneven foods.
-A down side of using the torch is that the food can sometimes develop a discernible "torch taste".
+A down side of using the torch is that the food can sometimes develop a discernible "torch taste", though it is not something I have personally experienced.

 One method of browning that people don't think of is deep frying the food.
 The whole concept behind deep frying is to quickly brown the outside of foods while keeping the inside tender...and that's exactly what we're looking for in a sous vide finishing technique.